ftrias/TeensyGProf/README.md

 Implementation of gprof profiler for Teensy 3 and 4 platform from PJRC.

 This document is written for Linux/Mac.
-It's possible to follow a similar procedure for Windows.
+It is possible to follow a similar procedure for Windows.

 See license.txt for licenses used by code.